aws-deadline/deadline-cloud-worker-agent/docs/dev/worker_api_protocol.md

             * The Session Action uses an Open Job Description version that the Worker Agent doesn't understand; or
             * Otherwise unable to be run by the Worker Agent (e.g. compatibility reasons, or failures in a `AssumeQueueRoleForWorker` request).
-        4. Manifest information for `taskRun` Session Actions that have generated output manifests.
-The `manifests` field contains an array of manifest objects that must have the same length and order as the `attachments/manifests` field in the job attachment details for job entity resource obtained from BatchGetJobEntity API.
-Each manifest object includes `outputManifestPath` and `outputManifestHash` properties indicating the location and hash of uploaded output manifest files.
-If a manifest had no outputs, the list should still contain an empty object without path and hash properties.
-        5. Any other updates as dictated by a Worker-Initiated Drain workflow.
+        4. Any other updates as dictated by a Worker-Initiated Drain workflow.
     * Response: Success(200) cases:
         1. `assignedSessions` empty -> End any locally active Sessions that the worker is holding as active, and then loop.